Quantum simulation of dissipation for Maxwell equations in dispersive media

 \section{An optimized approach}

-In the previous section, we have succeeded in showing how to convert the non-unitary,diagonal, dissipative evolution part $\hat{K}_0=\exp{-\delta t\hat{D}_{diss}}$ into $\textit{O}(2^{n-1}n^2)$ elementary unitary gates, based on the constructed interconnection between quantum amplitude damping and classical dissipation.

-A different approach is to refrain from associating classical dissipation with a quantum process and treat the non-unitary diagonal dissipative evolution operator $\hat{K}_0$ with the Linear Combination of Unitary (LCU) method \cite{Childs}.
-Specifically, we notice that the operator $\hat{K}_0$ can be written as a sum of two unitary matrices
+In the previous section, we succeeded in showing the pathway to convert the non-unitary, diagonal, dissipative Kraus operator $\hat{K}_0=\exp{-\delta t\hat{D}_{diss}}$ into $\textit{O}(2^{n-1}n^2)$ elementary unitary gates, based on the constructed interconnection between dissipative and post-selective open quantum systems and classical dissipation.
+A different approach is to refrain from associating classical dissipation with a quantum process but treat $\hat{K}_0$ with the LCU method \cite{Long,Childs,Zheng}.
+Specifically, $\hat{K}_0$ can be written as a sum of two unitary matrices,

-where
+where,

-An in Sec.\ref{sec:3.2}, we have set $\cos{\theta_l/2}=\hat{\Gamma}_{ll}$.
-We have to highlight that the structure of the unitary components in \eqref{46} remains diagonal.
-In order to apply the LCU method (Lemma 6 in \cite{Childs}), we need one auxiliary qubit, in the same fashion as the dilation process in Sec \ref{sec:3}.
-Then, we introduce the unitary operators
+As in Sec.\ref{sec:3.2}, we have set $\cos{\theta_l/2}=\hat{\Gamma}_{ll}$.
+It is important to realize that the unitary components in Eq.\eqref{46} remain diagonal.
+In order to apply the LCU method (Lemma 6 in \cite{Childs}), we need one auxiliary qubit as in the dilation process of Sec.\ref{sec:3}.
+We introduce the unitary operators,